jenchick/Mission-to-Mars/README.md

-# Mission-to-Mars with Web Scraping
+# Mission-to-Mars: Web Scraping with HTML/CSS

 ## Overview:
 Update the web app previously created in this module to showcase facts, images, and the latest new about the planet Mars.